theIvanR/torch-on-clunkers/README.md

 Select for which system you want to build pytorch and act accordingly.
 Launch builder scripts as Admin in Terminal.
 - If Intel based: use MKL builder
 - Otherwise, stick to openBLAS
+Once wheel is built, enjoy, test with the sanity checker code.

 🎉 Congratulations!
 You now have a fully native Windows build of PyTorch for Kepler GPUs—and a portable wheel you can install anywhere.
 Feel free to tweak flags to suit other architectures, CPU features, or profiling needs.
 Enjoy!